moul/bits.manfred.life/posts/open-bar/index.md

 # Open Source is not Open Bar

-When you hear the term 'open source', what comes to your mind?
+When you hear the term 'open source', what springs to your mind?
 For some, it's a digital realm of collaboration and innovation.
 For others, it’s an all-you-can-eat buffet.
-And yet, for a few visionaries, it’s the foundation of the future.
-Let's explore these perspectives.
+And yet, for a few forward-thinkers, it’s the bedrock of our tech future.
+Let's wade through these perspectives.

 ## Not Just a Static Achievement

-The beauty of open-source is that it's ever-evolving.
-While some see it as a final product, static and unchanging, they miss its dynamic nature.
-Just as Rome wasn't built in a day, the open-source world we see today is the result of countless contributions over the years.
-And it doesn’t stop here.
-With continuous inputs and innovations, tomorrow's open-source can make today's versions seem rudimentary.
+Open-source is in perpetual motion.
+Some might see it as a finished masterpiece, unchanging and fixed, but they're missing its beating heart.
+Much like Rome's evolution, the open-source we interact with today is built upon years of dedication and hard work.
+And the journey is far from over.
+With relentless innovation, the open-source of tomorrow could render today's iterations quaint.

 ## The 'Open Bar' Misconception

-There's a segment of users who treat open-source as if it's an open bar — taking all they can without giving back or even acknowledging the hard work behind it.
-This mentality isn't just harmful; it devalues the countless hours that developers pour into their projects.
-But you know what?
-Users can become contributors!
-It's a community where today's user can be tomorrow's innovator.

-And then, there’s the roadmap.
-Open source isn’t driven by its users; it’s driven by its maintainers.
-The journey of the project isn’t determined by the whims of the masses but by the vision of its caretakers.
-Oh, and do not forget that open-source is also about forking, which is not just a right but a tremendous power to take projects in new directions!
+A segment out there approaches open-source like it’s a free party — consuming without giving back.
+This approach undermines the endless hours developers invest.
+But guess what?
+Today's users can be tomorrow's trailblazers.
+Users morphing into contributors is the lifeblood of open-source.

+When it comes to the roadmap, open source isn’t dictated by user demand but is sculpted by its maintainers.
+This journey isn't a whimsical path but a purposeful stride.
+And here's a fun fact: open-source thrives on forking, a testament to its adaptability and flexibility.

-## Quality Over Cost: Debunking the 'You Get What You Pay For' Myth
+## Quality Over Cost: Debunking the Myth

-It's a common misconception that because open-source is 'free', it’s of lesser quality.
-But take a moment to think: major tech giants and businesses heavily rely on open-source for their operations.
-This in itself is a testament to the quality and reliability of open-source projects.
-The reality?
-Open source often surpasses the quality of proprietary counterparts.
+Some reckon that since open-source is 'free', it's subpar.
+But consider this: titans in tech heavily bank on open-source.
+That speaks volumes about its unmatched quality.
+Often, open-source eclipses its pricey, proprietary peers.

 ## DAOs, Self-Organized Communities, and the Future

-Drawing a parallel, open-source communities can be likened to DAOs (Decentralized Autonomous Organizations) in many ways.
-Both thrive on transparency, trust, and collaboration.
-Both are driven by community proposals, aiming to reach a consensus for the betterment of all.
-If DAOs are reshaping the future of organizational structures, open-source communities are pioneering the future of collaborative innovation.
+Open-source communities and DAOs (Decentralized Autonomous Organizations) share uncanny similarities.
+Both revel in transparency, trust, and community spirit.
+Each leans on community-driven proposals, aspiring for collective harmony.
+Just as DAOs herald the future of organizational constructs, open-source champions the vanguard of collaborative creativity.
+And, much like DAOs that often begin centralized, open-source projects often start with one or two pioneers, gradually expanding to a community of contributors and maintainers.
+Users, too, become an integral cog in this wheel, shaping the evolution much like members of a DAO.

+## The Open-Source Happy Hour

+What if open-source had a 'happy hour'?
+How would that look?
+A spirited coding marathon where ideas flow as freely as the drinks?
+Or perhaps, a relaxed gathering of like-minded individuals, brainstorming innovations, sharing stories, and forging connections.
+It's a tantalizing thought, blending the best of community bonding with the essence of open-source collaboration.

 ---

 **In Conclusion**

-Open source isn't just a repository of codes; it's a philosophy, a community, and a movement.
-While it's essential to celebrate how far we've come, it’s equally vital to address its pitfalls and to continuously push its boundaries.
-Here's to those who understand its value, to those who dream of its potential, and to those who are crafting its future.

-**Ponder This:** If open-source was to have its own 'happy hour', what would it look like?
-How would you envision a time when open-source contributors come together, not just to code, but to celebrate, ideate, and dream?
+Open-source isn't just a codebase; it's a way of life, a community, a revolution.
+While cherishing the journey so far, let's also spotlight areas ripe for growth and redefine its horizons.
+Here’s a nugget: open-source mirrors the tenets of DAOs and blockchains.
+What's missing is the financial incentive, a token of appreciation, if you will.
+This is the vision I'm breathing life into at Gno.land, with our unique "proof of contributions" model, potentially heralding the next era of open-source.

+The best thing about open-source?
+If you're a user today, you could pick up coding and become a contributor tomorrow.
+Suddenly, you're not on the sidelines but in the thick of things, shaping the tools that shape you.